ibm-client-engineering/terraform-aiops-vmware/README.md

 ## Pre flight checklist

-### 🛠️ Preparing a RHEL 9 Template for Terraform on vSphere
+### 🛠️ Preparing a RHEL Template for Terraform on vSphere

-To use this Terraform code to deploy virtual machines on vSphere, you first need a **VM template**.
-Here's how to create one using a RHEL 9 image.

----

-#### 1. 🎯 Define the Goal

-You want to deploy VMs using Terraform, but Terraform needs a **pre-existing VM template** to clone from.

----

-#### 2. 🧱 Use the Red Hat Image Builder

-Red Hat provides a tool to generate OVA files for RHEL 9.
-This is a convenient way to create a VM image that can be imported into vSphere.

-> 🔗 You can find the [image builder](https://console.redhat.com/insights/image-builder/) on the Red Hat Customer Portal.

----

-#### 3. 📦 Deploy the OVA to vSphere

-Once you have the OVA file:

-1. Open **vSphere Client**.
-2. Go to **Deploy OVF Template**.
-3. Upload the RHEL 9 OVA.
-4. Follow the wizard to deploy it as a VM or template.
+An existing RHEL VM template needs to be created.
+See the [Packer RHEL 8 & 9 for VMware vSphere](https://github.com/ibm-client-engineering/packer-rhel-vsphere/) project for instructions on building a VM template in vSphere.

-### Install Terraform
+### ✅ Install Terraform

 > 💡 **Tip:** If you're connecting to vSphere through a **WireGuard VPN**, you might experience **timeouts or connectivity issues**.
 > In such cases, consider running your Terraform commands from a **bastion host** that resides **within the same network or environment** as vSphere.